glacials/whatsinstandard/README.md

 ## Changelog

 2019-07-13 - Initial commit after forking from [glacials].
-Creating page and linking to domain.
+Creating basic page and linking to domain.